MikiTwenty/MikiTwenty/README.md

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/michele-ventimiglia/)

-I'm always open to connecting with like-minded professionals and exploring new opportunities in the fields of AI.
+I'm always open to connecting with like-minded professionals and exploring new opportunities in the field of AI.

 ---